triphysics/PLATO/Phonopy_Phono3py_Tools/README.md

 This Python script reads phonon dispersion data from a phonopy output file named "band.yaml" and creates a plot of the average phonon group velocities projected onto the phonon dispersion curve.

 ## Features
 1. Load phonon dispersion data from the "band.yaml" file.
-2. Calculate the norm of phonon group velocity and plot them on phonon dispersion/
+Calculate the norm of phonon group velocity and plot them on phonon dispersion.

 ## Usage
 1. Place the "band.yaml" file in the working directory.
 MgO band_gv.yaml file is supplied with the code.